 Details: Dir.
 Alfred Hitchcock.
 Perf.
 Anny Ondra, John Longden, Cyril Ritchard.
 British International Pictures, 1929.
 Adapted from the play by Charles Bennett.

-Synopsis: Alice, a young lady and daughter of a shopkeeper, has a boyfriend who’s a detective at the Scotland Yard.
+Synopsis: Alice, a daughter of a shopkeeper, has a boyfriend who’s a detective at the Scotland Yard.
 One night, she goes on a date with an artist, who attempts to rape her in his studio.
 She kills him in self-defense, but a witness later tries to blackmail Alice and her boyfriend.
-An exciting police chase culminates atop the Round Reading Room at the British Museum.
+A police chase culminates atop the Round Reading Room at the British Museum.

-Synopsis: Miss Bishop (Scott), a college English professor, reflects back on her life.
-Miss Bishop advises a female student to take the librarian’s course because of her “amazing memory”; we later find out the student became a “world-famous historian” instead.
-At one point, Miss Bishop also tells the university president (Gwenn) that she is leaving to become an assistant librarian in New York, but he convinces her to stay on at the college.
+Synopsis: Miss Bishop (Martha Scott), a college English professor, reflects back on her life.
+Miss Bishop advises a student to take the librarian’s course because of her “amazing memory”; we later find out the student became a “world-famous historian” instead.
+At one point, Miss Bishop also tells the university president (Edmun Gwenn) that she is leaving to become an assistant librarian in New York, but he convinces her to stay on at the college.
 Therefore, there is no actual librarian in this film, but it is interesting that the film mentions a college librarian course.

 Details: Dir.
 Jeremy Kagan.
 Perf.
 Maximilian Schell, Rod Steiger, Robby Benson, Barry Miller.
 Analysis Film Releasing Corp., 1981.